 Any decision by the landowner to allow the travellers to stay on site must be undertaken with the correct planning permissions and licensing.
 Any breach of these permissions will result in us taking action against the landowner.

 Hate Crime Open or Close

-Every attack should be reported, whether it is name calling in the street, damage, graffiti, physical assault, or any other type of incident that makes someone feel upset at being targeted.
-Please report all hate crimes to us immedtaiely so we can investigate them fully.
+Every incident should be reported, whether it is name calling in the street, damage to property, graffiti, physical assault, or any other type of incident that makes someone feel upset at being targeted.
+Please report all hate incidents to us immediately so we can investigate them fully.

 Stop Hate UK